Cape May Triathlon and Ferry Ride

 outer wall of the ferry, freely accessible to anyone who wanted to use it.
 I didn't see any

-policemen on the ferry and passengers had been carefully searched, but I hate to think of how much
+policemen on the ferry and passengers had been carefully searched, so I hate to think of how much

 life boat if the ferry threatens to sink.